Enallagma cyathigerum: Identification

-The males of this species are a cerulean blue color with black markings, while the females have a larger variation in their coloring.
+The males of this species are a caerulean blue colour with black markings, while the females have a larger variation in their colouring.

 Within females there are a few different morphs in which they can take, andromorph and heteromorph.
-Andromorphic females resemble the cerulean blue males, but they have more black patterning on their bodies.
-The heteromorphic females are more of a brown or green brown color and do not resemble the males at all.
+Andromorphic females resemble the caerulean blue males, but they have more black patterning on their bodies.
+The heteromorphic females are more of a brown or green brown colour and do not resemble the males at all.
 The reasoning behind the different morphs is to attempt to limit the amount of attention the female receives when she is near the water for reproduction.

 The common blue damselfly can be easily mistaken for the azure damselfly (Coenagrion puella), but on the back and the thorax, the common blue damselfly has more blue than black; for the azure damselfly it is the other way around.
 The second segment of the thorax has a distinctive spot with a line below connecting to the third segment.

 Another difference can be observed when inspecting the side of the thorax.
 The common blue damselfly has only one small black stripe there, while all other blue damselflies have two.

 Lifecycles

 The lifecycle of this species begins in freshwater, they spend most of their time as larvae.
 The larval stage depends on the temperature, light, and the resource level.
 Once the temperatures drop the larvae can go into a state called diapause instead of dying.
 The damselflies that endure diapause effect the body size for the next season.
 Since these damselflies are flexible, they have two different lifecycles depending on latitude univoltine or semivoltine.
 The more north these damselflies are found, the more likely they are to be semivoltine.
 By being able to shift the lifecycle due to the conditions this allows for twice the amount of development time, so larger adults are typically found in more northern areas.

-Once the larvae emerge as adults between May to August they have a brief time to feed before they are to find a mate and reproduce the next generation of larvae.
+Once the larvae emerge as adults between May and August they have a brief time to feed before they are to find a mate and reproduce the next generation of larvae.
 Once emerged, there is an estimated sex ratio of 1:1 within the colony, allows for mating within the colony to be less of a competition.

 During mating, the male clasps the female by her neck while she bends her body around to his reproductive organs – this is called a mating wheel.
 The pair flies together over the water and eggs are laid within a suitable plant, just below the surface.
 The eggs hatch and the larvae, called nymphs, live in the water and feed on small aquatic animals.
 Nymphs climb out of the water up a suitable stem to molt into damselflies.